Functor morphing and representations of automorphism groups of modules: Introduction

 \subsubsection{Representation theory}

 Theorem~\ref{thm:main1} gives a stratification of the irreducible representations of the automorphism groups of finite $R$-modules.
-In the special case $R=\F_q$ and $M=\F_q^n$, this filtration coincides with the tensor rank filtration studied by Gurevich--Howe in~\cite{GurevichHowe2021}; see \S\ref{ex:glnfq} for more details, along with the connection to Harish-Chandra multiplication and Zelevinsky's PSH algebra \cite{Zelevinsky}.
+In the special case $R=\F_q$, a finite field, and $M=\F_q^n$, this filtration coincides with the tensor rank filtration studied by Gurevich--Howe in~\cite{GurevichHowe2021}; see \S\ref{ex:glnfq} for more details, along with the connection to Harish-Chandra multiplication and Zelevinsky's PSH algebra \cite{Zelevinsky}.